robto09/CocktailCraft/README.md

 - **MVVM Pattern**: Separates UI (View) from business logic (ViewModel) and data management (Model)
 - **Repository Pattern**: Abstracts data sources and provides a clean API for the domain layer

+For more detailed architecture diagrams, please see the [Architecture Documentation](docs/README.md) which includes high-level architecture, component diagrams, use case diagrams, and more.

 ## Libraries Used

 ### Core & Architecture